 Chapter 7: Weather, Climate and Adaptations of Animals of Climate – Class – 7 – Notes

-- The day-to-day conditions of the atmosphere at a place with respect to elements like humidity, temperature, wind speed, rainfall, etc. is called the weather of that place.
+- The day-to-day conditions of the atmosphere at a place concerning elements like humidity, temperature, wind speed, rainfall, etc. is called the weather of that place.

 - Weather can be cloudy, sunny, rainy, stormy or clear.
 It is a part of the natural phenomenon which maintains the equilibrium in the atmosphere.